napari/napari.github.io/fundamentals/labels.md

 The labels layer allows you to take an array of integers and display each integer as a different random color, with the background color 0 rendered as transparent.

-The labels layer therefore very useful for segmentation tasks where each pixel is assigned to a different class, as occurs in semantic segmentation, or where pixels corresponding to different objects all get assigned the same label, as occurs in instance segmentation.
+The `Labels` layer is therefore especially useful for segmentation tasks where each pixel is assigned to a different class, as occurs in semantic segmentation, or where pixels corresponding to different objects all get assigned the same label, as occurs in instance segmentation.